phderome/mini-FIX-parse/README.md

 Obvious limitations for those familiar with Scala:
 - native Scala types for Int and Boolean should be supported in place of the Java ones I have.
 The Java ones should be seen as interim solution as I am having some difficulty with polymorphism and generic parameterized data types  here and there.
+- Several hacks explicitly noted as such in code, it's work in progress.
+It was interesting to get tags configured externally first of all.
+Hacks will be fixed.